-MYMSKCC is a private, personalized online link to Memorial Sloan-Kettering from which you can securely access information about your care.
-If you enroll in MYMSKCC, you can view lab reports, appointments, and hospital bills.
+MyMSK is a private, personalized online link to Memorial Sloan Kettering from which you can securely access information about your care.
+If you enroll in MyMSK, you can view lab reports, appointments, and hospital bills.
 You can also update your contact information and communicate with your physician's office using secure messages.

-To enroll in or learn more about MYMSKCC, please ask a session assistant in clinic or contact your physician's office.
-If you have questions, please e-mail email@example.com or call 800-248-0593.
+To enroll in or learn more about MyMSK, please ask a session assistant in clinic or contact your physician's office.
+If you have questions, please e-mail firstname.lastname@example.org or call 800-248-0593.

 To schedule a consultation with a dietitian, please call 212-639-7311.
 If you were treated at the Evelyn H. Lauder Breast Center, please call 212-639-5201/5270.
 Learn more about eating well after cancer treatment and view nutritional guidelines for people with short bowel syndrome.

 Cancer and its treatments can have an impact on your muscles, bones, nerves, circulatory system, and lymphatic system, resulting in problems with coordination, balance, strength, or flexibility.
 Neuromuscular and musculoskeletal problems such as neuropathy (nerve pain), difficulty walking, joint pain, or lymphedema (swelling in and around the lymph nodes) can be immediate or may appear after certain treatments.